 In a perfect world, you could update your computer systems one or two times over the course of their lifespans and be done with it.
-But that’s not reality with business technology today.
+But that’s not the reality with business technology today.
 Many companies are struggling to keep up with advancing systems.
 While some are able to utilize things like this Work Formula and routinely upgrade their IT system, a lot of small businesses don’t have good enough knowledge on technology to implement this.
 The businesses that stay ahead of the technology curve will be more likely to succeed when compared to businesses stuck on older systems.
 Some were caught unprepared when Microsoft ended its support and updates for Windows XP in April 2014.
 Using outdated technology isn’t only counterproductive, its also dangerous.

-Technology evolves fast and it’s in your best interest to keep IT systems current in order to take advantage of the latest advances and security features – not to mention stay competitive in the marketplace.
+Technology evolves fast and it’s in your best interest to keep systems current in order to take advantage of the latest advances and security features – not to mention stay competitive in the marketplace.
 Whether you upgrade your PCs or Read More into whether or not you need to have an ATA for your SIP setup, it’s important to stay current.
 Over the next few years, Server 2003, 2003R2 and Vista will suffer the same fate as Windows XP as they are phased out to make room for the next generation.

-Why many small businesses fall behind in their technology is that it’s difficult to keep track of what should be updated and when.
+Why many businesses fall behind in their technology is that it’s difficult to keep track of what should be updated and when.
 This is especially true the greater number of IT assets you have to update, and when you don’t have an in-house IT team to track and execute.
 After all, when you’re busy running a business, updating hardware and software tends to take a backseat to other tasks.
 This is why managed IT services like the ones provided by Royal Cyber should be taken advantage of.
 Digital support and solutions shouldn’t be overlooked as a passive technology, as they do make real changes when implemented well.

 The end of support for Windows Server 2003 won’t be dreaded as XP.
 Servers are likely to be upgraded more often than PCs since they are maintained by IT techs who understand the importance of upgrading.
 Workstations and software tend to lag behind because users upgrade at their discretion.
 Plus there are far fewer of these servers to worry about compared to millions of computers with XP.